ba064251/Flutter-Movie-App/README.md

 Rating also perform important roll in all this you can check the code.

-I have divided the code into mulitple folders to make it better in peroformance and to understand.
+I have divided the code into mulitple folders to make it better in performance and to understand.